githubmofaizan/Websphere_MQ_Scripts/README.md

 Rules for setting cron frequency and sleep time duration:

-Consider the lines 42, 46 & 48 in the Execution stanza where the sleeps commands are given. line 42: Waits for 5s after channels are stopped line 46: Waits for 5s after channels are reset
+Consider the lines 43, 47 & 49 in the Execution stanza where the sleeps commands are given. line 43: Waits for 5s after channels are stopped line 47: Waits for 5s after channels are reset
-Line 48: Waits for 100s to see if the channels come up after reset and if not so, an alert mail will be triggered meaning the channel is done but the channel has not yet come up.
+Line 49: Waits for 100s to see if the channels come up after reset and if not so, an alert mail will be triggered meaning the channel reset is done but the channel has not yet come up.
 If the alert mail is not triggered after the given amount of time, it means that the channel reset is done successfully and the channel is up and running.
 Please do update the mail id in the same line before use.